Basic Science Pharmacology

 • Acyclovir resistance: thymidine kinase mutations; treat with foscarnet

-• Neonatal HSV: acyclovir 20 mg/kg IV q8h × 21 days (higher dose, longer course)
+• Neonatal HSV: acyclovir 20 mg/kg IV q8h (higher dose); 21 days for CNS or disseminated disease; 14 days for SEM (skin/eye/mouth) disease only

 • Prevent acyclovir crystalluria: ensure adequate hydration (IV NS) and avoid rapid infusion; check renal function regularly